jeisen0105/Cyclistic/README.md

 | casual        	| 22.78            	| 13.02              	| 0.01            	| 1439.76         	|
 | member        	| 12.19            	| 8.72               	| 0.01            	| 1436.97         	|

-* Casual riders have a much higher mean ride length (22.78 min) compared to annual members (12.19 min), suggesting they use the bikes for longer, possibly recreational rides, while annual members use them for commutes/quick trips.

 ### Analyzing Daily Usage Trends by Rider Type

 The data was grouped by member type and day of the week to calculate the total number of rides and the average ride length.